VajihehSabzali/hello-world/README.md

 # hello-world
-I am trying to install Arepo in a one day of August.
+I am trying to install Arepo in one of days in August.